 Pipefitters are employed by pipeline construction contractors, maintenance contractors and subcontractors, thermal or steam generating plants, manufacturers, utility companies, oil refineries, gas plants, pulp mills, and chemical plants.

 Hourly wages for pipefitters can range anywhere from about $18 to $36 an hour, although some senior pipefitters in supervisory positions can make more.
 The median wage for all pipefitters is about $25 an hour.
 Annual income for pipefitters varies widely depending on their hourly wages and the number of hours they work in a year.
-However, most pipefitters earn somewhere between $35,000 and $75,000 a year.
+However, most pipefitters earn somewhere between $35,000 and $75,000 annually.